 Mid-tier gloves such as Hayabusa, Ringside, and Title Boxing Gloves are a great value and are also solid gloves for beginner boxers.
 These gloves are priced around $100 and are reputable brands that make affordable gloves.
 Although you won’t see any pros compete with $100 boxing gloves, it doesn’t mean they are bad gloves for amateurs and beginners to use.
 I personally recommend mid-tier gloves for beginners because they will last a long time and will protect your hand/wrist while you practice and learn appropriate form and technique.

-Finally, we have low-tier glove brands such as Venum, RDX, and Sanabul.
+Finally, we have budget glove brands such as Venum, RDX, and Sanabul.
 Although these brands don’t make boxing gloves with the best material, they can still be a great pair of boxing gloves for beginner boxers on a budget and combat sport athletes.
 These gloves are priced anywhere from $20-$100 and are made primarily for beginner boxers.
 These aren’t the highest quality of gloves but they are the most affordable and they will still get the job done.
 Another brand that makes some solid entry-level boxing gloves is Elite Sports

 The truth is, some material will be much more durable and comfortable than others and the material used to make boxing gloves is a direct indicator of how expensive or inexpensive they’ll be.
 Better material means that the gloves will come with a higher price-point.
 Cheaper gloves are typically made with cheap material such as vinyl or synthetic leather.
 Vinyl and synthetic leather aren’t bad material for boxing gloves but their duration and durability won’t hold up nearly as long as genuine leather.